 The prolific Dutchman is probably the most deserving of 100 goals out of all the players on this list.

-His 95 goals came in just 150 games and he held the record for most consecutive Premier League games scored in (10) for 16 seasons until Jamie Vardy’s heroics last year.
+His 95 goals came in just 150 games and he held the record for most consecutive Premier League games scored in (10) for 16 seasons until Jamie Vardy’s heroics in the 2015/16 season.